 She has an MA in Novel Writing with Distinction from Manchester Metropolitan University, and has enjoyed running creative writing workshops for many years.

 Cancellation and a full refund can be obtained up to 4 weeks before the course starts.
 Start dates may be amended on request.

-Two days of quality tuition with an experienced tutor.
+Two days of quality tuition from an expert tutor.

 Certificate of attendance upon completion.